Phase boundaries in algebraic conformal QFT: Phase boundaries

 \subsection{Boundary conditions}

-The treatment in this subsection is quite general.
-It applies to boundaries between two-dimensional conformal QFTs described by local extensions $\B_2^L$ and $\B_2^R$ of $\A=\A_+\otimes\A_-$, as well as to ``boundaries'' between two chiral QFTs, i.e., two chiral QFTs $\B^L$ and $\B^R$ which are local chiral extensions of an underlying local chiral net $\A$, separated by a point.
+The treatment of boundary conditions as defined in \dref{d:bc} in this subsection is quite general.
+It applies to boundaries between two-dimensional conformal QFTs described by local extensions $\B_{\rm 2D}^L$ and $\B_{\rm 2D}^R$ of $\A=\A_+\otimes\A_-$, as well as to ``boundaries'' between two chiral QFTs, i.e., two chiral QFTs $\B^L$ and $\B^R$ which are local chiral extensions of an underlying local chiral net $\A$, separated by a point. \pref{p:universal} litterally applies also as a universal construction of boundary conditions for the latter case.

-In Sect.\ \ref{s:classi}, we shall present a more powerful result, \tref{t:center}, which only pertains to two dimensions.
-Namely, it covers the case when the underlying net is $\A\otimes\A$ and $\B^L_2$ and $\B^R_2$ are maximal two-dimensional local extensions, namely $A^L$ and $A^R$ both are full centres of chiral Q-systems.
+In \sref{s:classi}, we shall present a more powerful result, \tref{t:center}, which only pertains to two dimensions.
+Namely, it covers the case when the underlying net is $\A\otimes\A$ and $\B^L_{\rm 2D}$ and $\B^R_{\rm 2D}$ are maximal two-dimensional local extensions, namely $A^L$ and $A^R$ both are full centres of chiral Q-systems.

 For the remainder of {\em this} section, we drop the subscript distinguishing two-dimensional nets.